← All Growth Audits

 Prioritized Recommendations

-Add meta tags, OG tags, and schema markup across all pagesHigh
+Add meta tags, OG tags, and canonical URLs across all pagesHigh

 Create 5 comparison pages (vs Salsify, Akeneo, Hypotenuse, Feedonomics, Plytix)Very High — AEO + SEO